Biology B.S. / Biology B.A.

 1

-Students must earn a grade of “C” or better in these courses in order to meet the major requirement and before enrolling in upper-level courses for which these courses are prerequisites.
+Students must earn a grade of “C” or better in these courses to meet the major requirement and before enrolling in upper-level courses for which these courses are prerequisites.

 2